-This 12 week course examines the historical development and structural polity of the United Church of Christ.
+This 14 week course examines the historical development and structural polity of the United Church of Christ.
 This course also spends time focusing on the emerging UCC and gives students a chance to explore social justice, world missions, ecumenism, and new and renewing congregational ministry within the UCC.
-Join instructor Rev. Dr. Timothy Downs (UCC Scholar and former UCC Pastor and UCC Conference Minister) for a course that will transform your denominational identity.
+Join instructor Rev. Heather Bardole for a course that will transform your denominational identity.

-Information on how to sign in to the webinar is available in the online classroom.
+Information on how to sign in to the video calls is available in the online classroom.
 You will receive an invitation to the online classroom after registration has closed.

 - Historical background of the UCC